SITE: “How to give Constructive Criticism”

 1. Think of the criticism as a ‘suggestion’ rather than a condemnation or a command.
 Consider what you’ve been told carefully, thinking it over & looking at it from different angles.

-KEEP in MIND: If you’re having a rage or S-H reaction you’ll need to process that first (in 2-handed writing, therapy, Program….).
+KEEP in MIND: If you’re having a rage or S-H reaction then it’s an old wound, so it’s best to process that first (in 2-handed writing, therapy, Program….).

 • is the criticism accurate & I’m ashamed of being exposed?